 Remark: All such historical remarks found in books or lectures by nonhistorians should be regarded with skepticism.
 For one thing, Greek geometry extended from Thales (c.
-600 BC) to Hypatia and Proclus (after 400 AD) - 1000 years.
-So saying "The Greeks believed ..." is like saying "The French believed ..." without specifying whether you're talking about Charlemagne or Marie Curie.
+600 BC) to Proclus (after 400 AD) - 1000 years.
+So saying "The Greeks believed . . . " is like saying "The French believed . . . " without specifying whether you're talking about Charlemagne or Marie Curie.

-Measurement Theorem 4.3 (too long to copy, p.
-170) describes the success of this program.
+Measurement Theorem 4.3 describes the success of this program.
 The theorem assumed the Archimedes axiom; Dedekind's (stronger) is needed for two parts, the existence of lengths and angles corresponding to each real number in the appropriate range (e.g., lengths must be positive).